mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 Installation and Drivers
 ------------------------

-Before conda packages, wheels, Anaconda and conda forge, installing the PyData software stack (Numpy, Pandas, Scikit-Learn, Matplotlib) was challenging.
+Before conda packages, wheels, Anaconda, and conda forge, installing the PyData software stack (Numpy, Pandas, Scikit-Learn, Matplotlib) was challenging.
 This was because users had to match a combination of system libraries, compiler stacks, and Python packages.
 "Oh, you're on Mac?
 First brew install X, then make sure you have `gfortran`, then `pip install scipy`"

-The ecosystem solved this pain when we were able to bring the entire stack under the one umbrella of conda, or alternatively was greatly diminished with wheels.
+The ecosystem solved this pain by bringing the entire stack under the single umbrella of conda where everything could be managed consistently, or alternatively was greatly diminished with pip wheels.

-Unfortunately, CUDA drivers have to be managed by the system side, so we're back to matching system libraries with Python libraries, depending on what CUDA version you're using.
+Unfortunately, CUDA drivers have to be managed on the system side, so we're back to matching system libraries with Python libraries, depending on what CUDA version you're using.

 Here are PyTorch's installation instructions as an example:

--  CUDA 8.0: `conda install pytorch torchvision cuda80 -c pytorch`
+-  **CUDA 8.0:** `conda install pytorch torchvision cuda80 -c pytorch`
--  CUDA 9.2: `conda install pytorch torchvision -c pytorch`
+-  **CUDA 9.2:** `conda install pytorch torchvision -c pytorch`
--  CUDA 10.0: `conda install pytorch torchvision cuda100 -c pytorch`
+-  **CUDA 10.0:** `conda install pytorch torchvision cuda100 -c pytorch`
--  No CUDA: `conda install pytorch-cpu torchvision-cpu -c pytorch`
+-  **No CUDA:** `conda install pytorch-cpu torchvision-cpu -c pytorch`

-Additionally, these conventions also differ from the conventions used by Anaconda's packaging of TensorFlow and NVIDIA's packaging of RAPIDS.
-It is again unlikely that a novice user will get a working system if they don't do some research ahead of time.
+Additionally, these conventions differ from the conventions used by Anaconda's packaging of TensorFlow and NVIDIA's packaging of RAPIDS.
+This inconsistency in convention makes it unlikely that a novice user will get a working system if they don't do some research ahead of time.
+PyData survives by courting non-expert computer users (they're often experts in some other field) so this is a challenge.

 There is some work happening in Conda that can help with this in the future.
 Regardless, we will need to develop better shared conventions between the